spread-ai/docs-appsmith-fork/docs/reference/widgets/google-recaptcha.md

 ![Click to expand](/img/button-recaptcha-config.png)

-**5. Configure the server-side integration on your backend**
+**5. Configure the server-side integration on your back-end**

 :::note
-The exact steps depend on your backend - see [Google's reference](https://developers.google.com/recaptcha/docs/verify) for detailed instructions.
+The exact steps depend on your back-end - see [Google's reference](https://developers.google.com/recaptcha/docs/verify) for detailed instructions.
 :::

 The user's reCAPTCHA response can be obtained in the API Pane with the `recaptchaToken` key.